paolonappi/pn-maven-exercise-001/README.md

 "mvn clean install", cleans the project, builds it, runs tests, packages the artifact, and installs it.
 "mvn clean package", cleans the project, builds it, and packages the artifact.

-5. Update "group id, artifact id as you like"
+5. Update "group id, artifact id.." as you like"

 6. Invoke mvn commands "mvn clean install", see Maven logs

 7. Create the following structure "src/main/java", "src/main/resources"

-8. Create a Java "Printing Hello World" class with a main inside src/main/java folder
+8. Create a "main" Java class able to "Print Hello World" inside src/main/java folder

 9. Add some dependency to the POM file and use it in the Hello World class

 10. Create a Runnable Java JAR using the appropriate Maven JAR plugin

 11. Use Maven profiles to customize builds for different environments